adrianhurt/play-multidomain-seed/README.md

 The corresponding plugin needs to be active in file `project/plugins.sbt`.

-The specific code for each subproject will be added within its corresponding folder `modules/[subproject]/app/assets/javascripts/`.
+The common CoffeeScript files are in the subproject `common`, within the folder `modules/common/app/assets/javascripts`.
+And the specific code for each subproject will be added within its corresponding folder `modules/[subproject]/app/assets/javascripts/`.
 Take care with possible namespace problems while running the whole project, so it's better to put any file within a subfolder.

 To access to the compiled file you simply have to reference to its JS equivalent: